 Give blood.
 I am as needle-phobic a person as you’re likely to meet, and yet I make time for this.
 I donated for a long time just because it seemed useful.
 Later, I saw loved ones benefit from medical procedures that would have been impossible without blood products.
 Go to redcrossblood.org to find a drive near you, or pay a visit to the Red Cross blood center on Reservoir Avenue off Mammoth Road in Manchester.

 For educational and political work on the life issues in New Hampshire, consider supporting New Hampshire Right to Life and Cornerstone Policy Research.
-(Full disclosure: I’m a past board member of NHRTL and a past employee of Cornerstone.)
+(Full disclosure: I’m a past board member of NHRTL and Cornerstone is a client of mine.)

 Look in your own back yard.
 Local road races often benefit local charities; check them out.
 Is there a club or clearinghouse in your town that keeps up with community needs?
 For example: a few years back when we had that second “hundred-year-flood” in two years, several homes in my town needed extensive work.
 One of the service clubs put out a call for assistance, and we basically had a two-day town-wide rebuilding party.
 (I learned I can tear down soaked drywall like a pro.)
 If you’re a member of a church, do you have an ongoing local project?
 Each town has its own needs, and no one knows a town better than its own residents.

-Farther afield, Alliance Defending Freedom is the national public-interest law firm that is representing plaintiffs in the suit against New Hampshire’s buffer zone law.
-And Then There Were None serves abortion-industry workers who want to leave the business, and to my knowledge there is NO other ministry doing what ATTWN is accomplishing.
+Farther afield, And Then There Were None serves abortion-industry workers who want to leave the business.
+To my knowledge, there is NO other ministry doing what ATTWN is accomplishing.